lorin/tla-linearizability/README.md

 However, none of these models use the definition of linearizability outlined in the original paper by Herlihy & Wing.

-As an exercise in becoming more familiar with both the definition of linearizability and with modeling in TLA+, I translated the definiton of linearizability from the original paper into a TLA+ model.
+Indeed, the definition in the original paper is awkward to use with TLC (the TLA+ model checker), because of state space explosion.
+However, as an exercise in becoming more familiar with both the definition of linearizability and with modeling in TLA+, this repository caontains a definiton of linearizability from the original paper into a TLA+ model.

+## Files in this repository

+* [Linearizability.tla](Linearizability.tla) contains a definition of
+  linearizability.
+In particular, the `IsLinearizableHistory` operator returns true if an event history is linearizable.
+* [LinQueue.tla](LinQueue.tla) instantiates the Linearizability module for a queue (FIFO) object.
+It contains an `IsLin` operator that returns true if an event history for a queue is linearizable.
-**Note: This is a work-in-progress**.
+* [LinQueuePlusCal.tla](LinQueuePlusCal.tla) is a PlusCal version.

 ## Figure 1